machal/cssmine-content/content/preprocessors.md

 -   They are too powerful – stepping away from a dumb CSS leads to elaborated and sometimes imperative code, however it tends to be in-comprehensive and hard to maintain.
-You know what they say about the "good servant but a bad master", don't you?
+You know what they say about the “good servant but a bad master”, don't you?
 -   The code is proprietary – if you use preprocessors bluntly, teaching a novice or switching to another preprocessor is a piece of cake.
 However, it gets worse if you combine it with the previous point.